amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Consider extracting out boolean logic into a boolean variable or boolean method that explains the purpose.
 #### 24) Favor one logical statement per line of code over method chaining except for when using fluent interfaces
 * Fluent interfaces are designed to where method chaining is easier to read and typically have a lot of methods on a class whose return type is the class.
 These classes read like english when there is method chaining done.
   * Examples may include Mockito API, builder pattern, java.util.Optional, streams, and many more functional programming libraries.
-Use method chaining with these all day
+Use method chaining with these.
 * Method chaining (when being used on something other than a Fluent Interface) generally makes code harder to read.
 It also makes code harder to troubleshoot as the stack trace may point to a line of code that has multiple things going on.
 Refactoring code that is method chained with the Introduce Explaining Variable refactor can make your code easier to follow.
 #### 25) Ya Ain't Gonna Need It (YAGNI)
 * Implement things that you need now instead of things that you foresee you will need